About the Program

 About the Application

-Applications will be reviewed and evaluated on the strength of the project idea and its potential to ACTIVATE PUBLIC SPACE, ENHANCE CIVIC ENGAGEMENT, and/or FOSTER SOCIAL INCLUSION.
+Applications will be reviewed and evaluated on the strength of the project idea and its potential to ACTIVATE PUBLIC SPACE, ENHANCE CIVIC ENGAGEMENT, or FOSTER SOCIAL INCLUSION.
 Finalists will be scored against three criteria: the potential impact of their idea, the level of innovation it displays, and the capacity and leadership of the applicant to carry out the project.
-The projects should also incorporate equity, collaborative governance, and be climate-considerate.
+The projects will also have to align with Balsam Foundation’s principles which are social inclusion, equity, collaborative governance and being climate considerate.

 No, all applications must be submitted in English.